mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Default:** `slice_ignore_etag off;` <br/>
 **Contexts:** http, server

 This directive can be used to disable the ETag consistency check of sliced files.
-It should only be used as a workaround in case the origin may generate different ETag values for the same file.
+Use it only as a workaround if the origin generates different ETag values for the same file.

 ### `sorted_querystring_filter_parameter`